Mecklenburg County Gun Lawyer

 - Discharging a firearm in or at a building or in a public place

 - Carrying a gun into a courthouse, place of worship, or other prohibited location

 - Carrying a loaded firearm in public

 - Possession of prohibited firearms

-While many firearm law violations are considered misdemeanors, they are most often Class 1 misdemeanors punishable by up to a year in jail and a fine of up to $2,500, although a gun lawyer in Mecklenburg County will argue for an alternative penalty whenever possible.
+While many firearm law violations are considered misdemeanors, they are most often Class 1 misdemeanors punishable by up to a year in jail and a fine of up to $2500, although a seasoned lawyer in Mecklenburg County could argue for an alternative penalty whenever possible.
 Moreover, the presence of any aggravating circumstances can raise many gun offenses to a Class 6 felony with a much higher maximum sentence of five years.

 In many situations, the laws impose mandatory minimums as well.
 For example, under Va.
 Code §18.2-308.2, an individual with a prior felony conviction who is found in possession of a firearm is considered guilty of a Class 6 felony.
 If that prior conviction was for a violent felony, then the law imposes a mandatory minimum sentence of five years.

 Gun offenses connected with other crimes carry extremely serious penalties.
 Use of a machine gun during the commission or attempt to commit a violent crime, for instance, is itself a Class 2 felony punishable by life in prison.

 Get Help from a Knowledgeable Mecklenburg County Gun Attorney Today